PLAN YOUR WORK, WORK YOUR PLAN

 This initial discussion about your goals and desires for the remodeled space will allow us to get back to you with a budget range within which we expect your project to fall.
 This range is based on similar projects we have completed in the past, and the particulars of your project.
 If the project is small and straightforward, we'll send you a contract with a fixed cost at this time, but most projects require some design and product selection, and we can't determine the total cost of the project until this design work is complete.

 If you have already worked with an architect or designer to come up with a plan, we'll still give you a ballpark estimate at this point.
 The work required to put together a detailed quote is significant and will usually require several visits to the house.
 Our estimates are generally provided at no cost, but we will work with you to determine if we're a good fit before we complete a quote.
 If you do not have a plan, you can work with our designer.
 In this case, we will give you a design contract for these services.
-This contract is separate from a building contract.
+This contract is separate from the building contract.
 Our goal is to provide you with a design that satisfies your wish list and fits the budget range we've agreed upon.
-We aim to build to projects we design.
+We aim to build the projects we design.

 CAN YOU HELP ME WITH THE DESIGN?